 While inside the cage, my heart rate never increased, aside from the initial chill of jumping into the water.
 I never felt stressed out, aside from dealing with some mild fogging of my snorkel.

 Nope, this was just a fun excursion, a rare chance to see sharks swimming around, and a chance to finally cross off sharks from my wildlife bucket list.
-After seeing killer whales, sea turtles, humpbacks, and seven-foot-long tarpon fish on previous travel adventures, I can finally say I saw sharks as well.
+After seeing orcas, sea turtles, humpbacks, and seven-foot-long tarpon fish on previous travel adventures, I can finally say I saw sharks as well.
 Mission accomplished!

 I will say this: I much prefer seeing sharks in the ocean than on my dinner plate.